hedgey-finance/Locked_VestingTokenPlans/README.md

 npx hardhat test
 ```

-There are 1038 Tests that should all pass.
-You can run ```npx hardhat coverage``` for the coverage report, however it seems to be failing as it returns 0% as if none of the tests ran any of the functions on the smart contracts.

 ## Deployment
 To deploy the contracts you should create a .env file, and add your private keys, network rpc URL, and etherscan API Key.
 Update the deploy.js file in the /scripts folder to deploy the desired contracts, and update the constructor argument parameters with the desired ERC721 Collection Name and Symbol.
-Then you can run in the terminal the hardhat deployer (note it doesn't work for all networks, some EVMs are not supported by hardhat).
+The deploy script will deploy and verify all of the files in a single function call, for a given network that supports the automated hardhat verification step.

 ``` bash
 npx hardhat run scripts/deploy.js --network <network-name>